am93596/SRE_Kubernetes_with_Docker/README.md

 - `kubectl delete deploy nginx-deployment`
 - `kubectl delete svc nginx-svc`
-- make the following yaml files:
+- make the following yaml files in a new folder called `node-mongo-deployment`:
 #### node-deploy.yml
 ```yaml
 # Create a diagram for node deployment and service